 Preparation also entails knowing your stuff, BMT style!
 Make sure you know the mission of your wing, the chain of command for your wing and MAJCOM, as well as the Air Force at the uppermost levels, and the duties and responsibilities of your AFSC.
 Be prepared to be asked questions about your personal accomplishments, your future plans, etc. It’s all fair game for the board members.

-Prior to meeting the board, I assembled a bag of last minute items I might need, almost like an emergency kit for a bride.
-I had hairspray, extra hair pins, sewing scissors, tweezers (for pulling threads), and a lint roller.
+The Morning Of Prior to meeting the board, I assembled a bag of last-minute items I might need, almost like an emergency kit for a bride.
+I had hairspray, extra hairpins, sewing scissors, tweezers (for pulling threads), and a lint roller.
 I made sure that my makeup was toned down, with little to no shimmer.
-I applied a ton of product in my hair, so that it’d meet the strictest standards.
-I didn’t wear my service coat in the car, but brought a hanger.
+I applied a ton of product in my hair so that it’d meet the strictest standards.
+I didn’t wear my service coat in the car but brought a hanger.
 Prior to walking over to the meeting location, I had my supervisor and the executive officers give me one last glance-over, to inspect my uniform.

-Each board member had an evaluation sheet to complete during my appointment.
-Board members do not consult with each other during the process, and judge the Airman independently.
+The Points Each board member had an evaluation sheet to complete during my appointment.
+Board members do not consult with each other during the process and judge the Airman independently.
 These scores are averaged to reveal the final total, after completion of the process.
 Your wing may score things differently, keep that in mind.
 The score breakdown was as follows, to the best of my recollection:

-- What leadership quality do you find the most important?
+What leadership qualities do you find the most important?